Vietnam.vn - Nền tảng quảng bá Việt Nam

 Abrams tank wreck on display in Moscow.
 Photo: Lenta

-The Ukrainian army prefers to use Soviet T-64 and T-80 tanks instead of American tanks, because battlefield practice has shown that American tanks are poorly protected.
+The Ukrainian army prefers to use Soviet T-64 and T-80 tanks instead of American tanks, because battlefield practice has shown that American tanks are very poorly protected.
 The author notes that Ukraine's preparation for receiving Western equipment is incomplete and patchy.

 Earlier, the director of the industrial complex of weapons, ammunition and special chemicals of the state corporation Rostec, Bekhan Ozdoev, in an interview with the Krasnaya Zvezda newspaper, emphasized that the Armed Forces of Ukraine have begun to equip Leopard and Abrams tanks with Soviet Kontakt-1 explosive reactive armor.